UCL-CyberPhysicalSystems/hackathon-01/README.md

 Mickey Li, <mickey.li@ucl.ac.uk>
 Chris Bendkowski,  <christopher.bendkowski.18@ucl.ac.uk>

 ## :school: Express interest
 Registration is free.
 You can express your interest by commenting on this discussion [ticket](https://github.com/UCL-CyberPhysicalSystems/hackathon-01/discussions/categories/express-of-interest) with your GitHub username, your availability, the skills you have, and the ones you’d like to learn.

-## :computer: TODISCUSS Pre-requisites
+## :computer: Pre-requisites
-* [ ] Highlight Hackathon 1 in Q4 2025 planning meeting to ensure attending staff will have availability.
+* [ ] GitHub username (or [sign up](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) for a GitHub account if you don’t have one).
+* [ ] Participants must bring their own computers running Linux, macOS or Windows, with either a CPU or GPU.
+Machines with GPUs are preferred for model prototyping.
+The minimum laptop requirements are: 8 CPU cores, 16 GB RAM, 30 GB of free disk space
+* [ ] (Optional) Docker installed and configured with the following allocated resources: 8 CPU cores and 16 GB memory.
 * [ ] Set up minimal ROS2 VM, test on ARC infrastucture ([dockerfile](https://github.com/mxochicale/nvidia-open-source-robot-lab/blob/main/Dockerfile))
 * [ ] Test [zenoh bridge](https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds), VPNs for connectivity between local networks
-* [ ] Participants are required to bring their own computers, either with a CPU or GPU.
-Computers with GPUs are ideal for prototyping models.
-* [ ] VMs with GPUs?
-* [ ] GitHub username (or [sign up](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) for a GitHub account if you don’t have one).
-* [ ] Next meeting early November 2025

-## :date: TODISCUSS Agenda
+## :date: Agenda
 The following is a general agenda that may be subject to slight changes.

 ### Day 01